-In the development life cycle of small businesses, it is inevitable to go through cyclical and structural downturns such as the one we’re facing now.
+In the development life cycle of small businesses, it is inevitable to go through cyclical and structural downturns.
+The current downturn though is akin to a black swan event and will stress test SME’s business contingency plans (or lack thereof) to the max.

 However, for SME owners whom are agile and resourceful, the downturn might not all be just doom and gloom.